AlfioEmanueleFresta/practical-xss/worksheet.rst

 browser.
 The cookies string can be accessed as the variable ``document.cookie``, which contains all cookies in a key-value format (``key1=value1; key2=value2; ...``).

-Most modern web browsers allow you access a Javascript interpreter, which can be very useful for prototyping and debugging your Javascript code.
+Most modern web browsers allow you access a Javascript interpreter in the scope of the current webpage, which can be very useful for prototyping and debugging your Javascript code.
 This can generally be accessed under the "Developer Tools" or "Inspector" menus of your browser.

-Open your favourite website and then this console.
+Open your favourite website and then this Console.
 Typing ``document.cookie`` will probably show you a long list of cookies, which are used for statistics, sessions, and advertisement profiling.

-Intuitively, being able to read the session ID of another user and using it on your computer, is normally enough to fool the website into believing you are the other user: this will cause the website to log you in as the other user.
+Intuitively, being able to read the session ID of another user and using it on your computer, is normally enough to fool the website into believing you are in fact the other user: this will cause the website to log you in as the other user.

 Javascript code can be used to make HTTP requests in background.
 These are known as AJAX requests.
-For example, you can use Javascript to post a comment to the article with ID 1 (URL ``...&article_id=1``) by writing:
+For example, you can use Javascript to post a comment to the article with ID 1 (URL ``...&article_id=1``) by writing in the Console:

 .. code:: javascript

   jQuery.post("?page=comment.php",
               {article_id: 1, body: "My comment."});

 This method, provided by the jQuery library (included for simplicity), makes a HTTP POST request to the URL ``/?page=comment.php`` with payload